kdwedage/GitHub-Auto-Labeler/README.md

 The model_training.py script is intended to create the model file, if not downloaded.
 Adjustments can be made directly to the code of this file, to customize the model.

+## To run: model_training.py
 ```bash
 sudo docker run -v [DATASET PATH]:[MOUNTED DATASET PATH] -v [SCRIPTS PATH]:[MOUNTED SCRIPT PATH]  --gpus all -it github_auto_labeler bash
 python [MOUNTED SCRIPT PATH]/model_training.py
 ```
+## To run: performance_comparison.py
 The performance_comparison.py script is intended to compare the performance of the alternative implemention with the model.
 IMPORTANT: This file should be edited to run the desired functionality.
 Currently it is set to close all open issues.
 Just comment/uncomment the desired functions in the main method.

 ```bash
 sudo docker run -v [DATASET PATH]:[MOUNTED DATASET PATH] -v [SCRIPTS PATH]:[MOUNTED SCRIPT PATH]  --gpus all -it github_auto_labeler bash
 python [MOUNTED SCRIPT PATH]/performance_comparison.py
 ```
+# Options & Troubleshooting
+- The  `-v [DATASET PATH]:[MOUNTED DATASET PATH]` is unneccessary if you do not plan on running the model_training.py or perfomance_comparison.py files.

+- The `--gpus all` option may or may not work on your system without installing nvidia/cuda.
+Installation guide can be found here: https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html.
+You can attempt to run the files without it, but all my testing was done with it.

+- A demo of running the the main tool (model_evaluation) can be found here: https://drive.google.com/file/d/1ZgzX4ExcRs9II0P7gQm0Y9mr8ixnIczu/view?usp=sharing.

 # Files